 The next stage of the payables procedure is to enter the purchase day book details into the purchase ledger.
 The purchase ledger is a subsidiary ledger which is part of the double entry bookkeeping process.

 The ledger contains a page for each supplier and records details of all transaction with that supplier including purchase invoices, cash payments, and adjustments.
-The balance on each suppliers account represents the outstanding balance to that supplier, and the total of the purchase ledger balances is the accounts payable balance, and represents amounts owed by the business to suppliers.
+The balance on each suppliers account represents the outstanding balance to that supplier, and the total of the purchase ledger balances is the account payable balance, and represents amounts owed by the business to suppliers.

 |Supplier A||Page 4|